Location: Altoona Iowa or North Liberty Iowa

 OSHA Category: I

-The Organ Recovery Coordinator is responsible for the surgical and preservation portion of the donation process by maintaining and providing organ preservation services for local and non-local organ recoveries to maximize organ viability.
-Coordinates the acceptance of organs for research.
-Assists with organ case initiation and sending blood for serological, HLA, and ABO testing.
+The Organ Recovery Coordinator is responsible for the surgical and preservation portion of the donation process by providing organ preservation services for local and non-local organ recoveries to maximize organ viability.
+Coordinates the acceptance and recovery of organs for research.
+Oversees the organ recovery process in the operating room including, aiding surgeons during recovery, preservation of organs using perfusion machines, and recovery of tissues and organs for transplant and research.
 Align daily activities with the strategic and operational goals of the organization.

 Essential Job Functions and Performance Expectations:

 Facilitate recovery and preservation of organs and tissues during the organ recovery process.

 - Coordinate and communicate with multiple teams and hospital personnel to effectively facilitate organ recovery and document the organ recovery process.

 - Operate within a sterile environment to assist surgical team in recovery and packaging of organs.